 - We encourage participation at charitable events e.g. Children in Need, Comic Relief, MacMillan, NSPCC, Shoe Box Appeal, Cancer Research and understand the impact of what we do.

 - All members of the school community treat each other with respect.
-We work together and we make an effort to understand each other.
+We work together and we make an effort to understand and listen to one another.

-- The importance of respect is promoted through SEAL themes, class rules/school rules, collective worship and circle times.
+- The importance of respect is promoted through JIGSAW topics, class rules/school rules, collective worship , Picture News, and circle times.

 - Christian values are at the heart of our curriculum but we also develop an understanding of other world religions, respecting similarities and differences.
 The School Council have recently updated our playground code with the thought of others in mind.
 The new system includes playground rules, buddy benches and zones.